 Amazon doesn't even mention that the Motorola SBG6782AC comes inbuilt with a MoCA adapter, which is an important consideration when making a comparison between these two devices.

-In this case, the name on the box more clearly describes the product i.e. it is a cable modem with wireless router with a MoCA adapter built in.
+In this case, the name on the box more clearly describes the product i.e. it is a cable modem with a wireless router with a MoCA adapter built-in.

 Perhaps you may also be wondering why sometimes the names Arris and Motorola are included as the name of the product?
 Well, this is because Motorola Home, the division of Motorola that covers the company's cable TV and internet devices has been sold to Google, who in turn sold it to Arris.

 If you do not see the name Arris appended to the product name, it is because the device was manufactured during the period before and around the time when the Arris Group acquired the Motorola Home division.

 By the way, the Arris Group manufactures high-speed data, video, telecommunications equipment, and telephone systems for cable operators, consumers and businesses.
 As such, they know their stuff when it comes to telecommunications equipment.

 Let's look at the Motorola SBG6782 vs SBG6580 side by side and see what are the main differences and similarities.

 Then I will go into the details of the important differences, which will help you in your decision to decide which of these two gateways is better for your needs.